gxf1212/notes/MD/FYP-notes.md

   - Relative: Use this option only when the scaffold coordinate of a pair of ligands are **identical.**

   Absolute just cares 'in position', Relative should make sure 'same position'.

 - result

   - Absolute: one folder for one ligand
   - Relative: one for a pair of FEP molecule

 to prepare multiple ligands. support multiple files and one file containing ligands.

 ##### result

-- go to `namd`, 1,2,... means different ligands
+- where: go to `namd`, 1,2,...
+(2-3, ...) means different ligands
+- FEP: all of ligand INI disappear, all END appear, no common searching...